 The agency of this elevation instantiates itself, and begs only that everyone enter into it.
 Reach, reach, reach, it said.

-This is the only life I can offer you, the only friendship that can adequate my need to share myself with you.
+This is the only life I can offer you, the only friendship I can adequate to my need to share.

-I’ve tried to theorize what I felt, looking at myself in the mirror, but I can’t.
-All the modes fall through, I forget every page.
-I’ve tried to meditate on the “purposeless purpose” of the insufferable events to which these sentences bear false witness.
-The experience of their invalidity overwhelms.
-But to indulge our first impulse (I want to drop it, to erase everything) is to lose sight of the real impetus behind being with other beings, which is to be patient.
+I’ve tried to theorize what I felt, looking at myself in the mirror, but can’t; the modes fall through, I forget every page.
+I’ve tried to meditate on the “purposeless purpose” of the insufferable events to which these sentences bear witness.
+(The experience of their invalidity overwhelms.)
+But to indulge our first impulse (to drop it, to erase everything) is to lose sight of the real impetus behind being-with-other-beings, which is to be patient.
 And so the self-narrative continues…

-Paradox of our temporal part: it’s sequenced and situated at the center of a moment that is every-moment-at-once.
-It took me forever to count them all out.
-I was stricken to live independently each of my seconds.
+Paradox of our temporal part: it’s sequenced and situated at the center of a moment that’s every-moment-at-once, took me forever to count them all out, stricken to live independently each of my seconds.
 Our sadnesses bled together where we were glad for them; but these moments always seemed belated: I could never say completely what I felt.
 But although everything we said was deadly inaccurate, we were accompanied by this excited feeling: that our statements made us true in their process.

 And so I said that my love for you balances my wish to grant you death: they are two sides of your own desire to be yourself.
 A reflection of this desire to love and to die that you seem to harbor within yourself, an affect that comes to you from the “outside,” effect of just-being-there.
 Writing (experience) calls us to the “practice of the outside” (Spicer).
 Being calls itself outside its proper (Derrida).
 But it expresses this pull-out only as it happens.
 Better than affirmation and rejection, better than worrying pettily over words and their uses.